KSP-ModularManagement/ModuleManagerWatchDog/KNOWN_ISSUES.md

 ### "There's no Module Manager on this KSP instalment!"

-Well, you need to install Module Manager! :) See the "How-To" below.
+Oukey, you need to install Module Manager! :) See the "How-To" below.

-Check `GameData/` for DLLs with the name "ModuleManager" on it and delete all of them - but the newest one.

 ###  "There're more than one Module Manager on this KSP instalment!"

-Unfortunately, from KSP 1.8.0 and above a fatal bug is affecting Module Manager when mode then one MM dll is installed on your system, what renders Module Manager choosing to use the **oldest** version to be used.
-This caused some problems to TweakScale at least one.
+Unfortunately, from KSP 1.8.0 and above a fatal bug is affecting Module Manager when more then one MM dll is installed on your system, what renders Module Manager choosing to use the **oldest** version to be used.
+This caused some problems to TweakScale at least once.

-There's no other solution available but to **DELETE** all redundant copies of Module Manager, leaving only one on the GameData.
+There's no other solution available but to manually **DELETE** all redundant copies of Module Manager, leaving only one on the GameData.

 This was diagnosed on [TweakScale's thread](https://forum.kerbalspaceprogram.com/index.php?/topic/179030-ksp-141-tweakscale-under-lisias-management-24314-2020-0519/&do=findComment&comment=3797945).

-## How-To install Module Manager
+## How-To Install Module Manager

 You have two options, each one with advantages and drawbacks.